-In the second release in our fascinating Innovation in Science series, we mark what would have been Franklin’s 100th birthday with a commemorative 50p coin.
+In the third release in the fascinating Innovation in Science series, we pay homage to one of the greatest inventors of the twentieth century.
 Available in limited-edition gold Proof, silver Proof and silver Proof Piedfort, as well as a Brilliant Uncirculated edition.

 John Logie Baird was a Scottish inventor, electrical engineer, and innovator who demonstrated his working television system on 26 January 1926.
 He went on to invent the first publicly demonstrated colour television system, and the first viable purely electronic colour television picture tube.

 In 1928 the Baird Television Development Company achieved the first transatlantic television transmission.
 Baird's early technological successes and his role in the practical introduction of broadcast television for home entertainment have earned him a prominent place in television's history.